Jerling1989/Whac-A-Mole/README.md

 - And finally Kellyanne Conway, the Alternative Facts procurer herself.
 ![CONWAY](assets/img/read_me/8-conway.png)

-- Lastly at the end of the game the user will see this final End Game card pop up once thier 45 second timer is up.
+- Lastly the user will see this final End Game card pop up once thier 45 second timer is up.
 They are presented with their final score and a button to start the game over and play again.
 ![END](assets/img/read_me/9-end.png)